Images courtesy of nomad © Almudena Cadalso.

 Socarrado & Michael Heinrich

-Conceived as a meditation anchored in the landscape, the installation is shaped by its elements and in silent dialogue them.
-Crafted as a circular structure from the rescued burned incense junipers, the installation is centered around a dome-shaped space inspired by a Lobera, a traditional feature from the Castilian sheep-herding landscape used to protect the most vulnerable of the flock from predators.
+Conceived as a meditation anchored in the landscape, the installation is shaped by its elements and engages in silent dialogue with them.
+Crafted as a circular structure approximately 15 meters in diameter, it is built from rescued burned incense junipers.
+At its center stands a 3-meter-high dome-shaped space inspired by a Lobera — a traditional feature from the Castilian sheep-herding landscape used to protect the most vulnerable members of the flock from predators.

 Socarrado draws attention to the invisible and the vulnerable, speaking to both ecological loss and the erosion of truth in the digital age.
 It embodies a poignant critique of modern disconnection from truth and reality—a time when curated avatars eclipse authentic experience, creating voids easily exploited by digital predators; a time when humans believe they have outgrown their own nature.